-Canon 1D X Mark II versus Panasonic GF7
+Canon 1D X Mark II vs Panasonic GF7

 An illustration of the physical size and weight of the Canon 1D X Mark II and the Panasonic GF7 is provided in the side-by-side display below.
-Three successive views from the front, the top, and the rear are shown.
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth measures are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 1DX Mark II – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GF7 is considerably smaller (74 percent) than the Canon 1D X Mark II.
 Moreover, the GF7 is substantially lighter (83 percent) than the 1DX Mark II.
 It is worth mentioning in this context that the 1DX Mark II is splash and dust resistant, while the GF7 does not feature any corresponding weather-sealing.